MTOC Rules and Procedures

 TOURNAMENT RULES AND PROCEDURES

-TEAM REGISTRATION and CHECK-IN
+A. TEAM REGISTRATION

 i) Player or coach’s name